 - work on better understandings of the role played by gender stereotypes.

-Womankind produced three key resources as part of this programme, still available through our website or by emailing firstname.lastname@example.org
+Womankind produced three key resources as part of this programme, still available by emailing firstname.lastname@example.org

 - Lesson plans – A free CD Rom with PSHE and citizenship lessons for key stage 3 & 4.
 This gives step by step guidance to teaching about gender stereotypes, sexual bullying and healthy non-violent relationships.
 This CD-Rom has tools and activities to support schools in challenging gender stereotypes and stopping violence against women.